Confinement-induced collective motion in suspensions of run-and-tumble particles: Summary and Conclusions

 \section{Summary and Conclusions}

-In the reported work, we have studied the collective behavior of persistent active suspensions confined in asymmetric channels.
+In this article, we have studied the collective behavior of persistent active suspensions confined in asymmetric channels.
 The top boundary of the channel is a flat wall and its bottom boundary is composed of an array of funnel-like obstacles (see Fig. \ref{fig:scheme}).
 The active particles follow translational overdamped Langevin's dynamics and rotational run-and-tumble dynamics.
-Our numerical results show a new type of collective motion in the shape of a wide and dense traveling band induced by the symmetry-breaking of funnel-like obstacles.
+Our numerical results show a new type of collective motion in the shape of a wide and dense traveling band induced by the asymmetry of the boundaries of the confining channel.
 Such traveling band has not been observed neither in bulk nor under confinement in channels bounded by two flat walls.

 By characterizing the mechanism of the traveling band's motion qualitatively and quantitatively, we identify its similarity with the motion of the tracks of vehicles, reason why we name this collective motion \textit{confinement-induced tracked locomotion}.
 While the band is moving, its internal structure can be described by 4 domains (see Fig. \ref{fig:P_theta}c).
 The mechanism relies on two key aspects: 1.)
 Particles in domain \textbf{II} constitute the thrust of the band by pushing domain \textbf{I}.
 2.)
 Particles in domain \textbf{III} counter-flow in the lower part of the band via source-sink and vacancy diffusion mechanisms mediated by sliding along the obstacles.
 The existence of this counter-flow of particles facilitates the band's motion.
 Without it, the traveling band ends up in a clogging state.